smnorris/cwf_fishpassage/README.md

 - do not include watersheds above the Ross Dam (USA, Skagit River)

 As subsequent modelling of fish passage is conducted on a per watershed group basis, we can also support the initial watershed selection by generating a report of complete watershed groups upstream of known/likely barriers, defined as large dams (from CWF) and falls > 5m (from BC Fish Obstacles).
 To run:

     cd 02_wsg_spp
     ./wsg_upstream_of_barriers.sh

 This script:

-- loads latest fiss obstacles data
-- loads large dams from file
 - creates a barrier table (matching input dams and falls to nearest stream within 50m)
-- finds watershed groups upstream of the barriers and writes output to `outputs/wsg_upstream_of_barriers.csv`
+- finds watershed groups upstream of these barriers and writes output to `outputs/wsg_upstream_of_barriers.csv`

-Also see queries in `sql/01_choose_wsg/archive` for reporting on fish ranges and number of observations per watershed group.

-## B. Report on length of stream available per watershed group
+## B. Rank watershed groups for further investigation

-For prioritization of watershed groups for further work, report on the maximum potential length of stream available to anadramous species per group.
+For prioritization of watershed groups for further work, report on the maximum potential length of stream (and area of waterbodies) available to anadramous species per group.

-This is simply all streams in the network that are:
+This is simply all streams/lakes/wetlands in the network that are:

 - not upstream of a major dam
 - not upstream of a >=100m section of stream of >=15% or >=20% grade (depending on the species of interest present within the watershed group)